 Gainaxing: Disturbingly enough, it's not found in the humans, but in several of the Aragami.
 Both the Zygote and Sariel species of Aragami tend to "bounce" when they are knocked out of the air.
 It's not very noticable, but it's there.
 For a more noticable example, see Gag Boobs.

-Gameplay and Story Integration: In Kanon's database profile, as well as a few conversations with her, it's mentioned that she's notorious for friendly fire.
+Gameplay and Story Integration: In Kanon's database profile, as well as a few conversations with her, it's mentioned that she's notorious for friendly fire, to the point where her squad members flee when she attempts to shoot a recovery bullet.
 Much to the consternation of those who wish to use a medic when Sakuya isn't around, this is not just character fluff.
 Her AI is programmed to shoot even when you're in her line of fire.
 And then to admonish you for being in her line of fire.

 A more subtle example can be found in Kota: shortly after arriving, Alisa disparagingly notes that he wastes too much of his health when he performs a Link Aid.
 In gameplay, most characters will usually only give about half of their health to revive you, but Kota can often be seen using up a lot more, showing that what Alisa said was true.
 In game terms, this means Kota has the "Giving" trait, which you can also get from some gear.